Deep Tissue Massage | SF

 Our practitioners are intensely strong, but temper that strength with intuition.
 They are very adept at working the deeper fibers without further damaging them.

 When there is chronic muscle tension or injury, there are usually adhesions (bands of painful, rigid tissue) in muscles, tendons, and ligaments.
 Adhesions block circulation and cause pain, limited movement, and inflammation.

 At certain points during the massage, most people find there is usually some discomfort and pain.
 It is important to communicate when things hurt and if any soreness or pain you experience is outside your comfort range.

 When considering deep tissue massage side effects.
 There is usually some stiffness or pain after a deep tissue massage, but it should subside within a day or so.
-Dr. Smith may recommend applying ice to the area after the massage.
+Your practitioner may recommend applying ice to the area after the massage.

 Deep tissue massage usually focuses on a specific problem, such as chronic muscle pain, injury rehabilitation, and the following conditions: